-Like all medicines, Ponstan Forte tablets can cause side effects, although not everybody gets them.
+Like all medicines.
+Ponstan capsules can cause side effects. although not everybody gets them.
 Do not be alarmed by this list of possible side effects.
 You may not experience any of them.

-STOP taking the tablets and seek medical help immediately if you have any of the following allergic reactions
+STOP taking the capsules and seek medical help immediately if you have any of the following allergic reactions: • difficulty breathing or swallowing, swelling of the face, lips, or any of the following reactions diarrhoea following symptoms:

-- difficulty breathing or swallowing, swelling of the face, lips, tongue or throat - severe itching of the skin, with a red rash or raised lumps • blistering of the mouth, eyes, and genital region, and patchy areas of rash, peeling skin - or any of the following reactions - diarrhoea - passing blood in your stools (faeces/motions) passing black tarry stools - vomiting any blood or dark particles that look like coffee arounds.
+- tongue or throat • severe itching of the skin, with a red rash or raised lumps - blistering of the mouth, eyes, and genital region, and patchy areas of rash, peeling skin grounds.
+Seek immediate medical attention if you have any of the

+- passing blood in your stools (faeces/motions) - passing black tarry stools • vomiting any blood or dark particles that look like coffee